matthias-reis/carda-gatsby/content/articles/2021/07/selvascapes-1.md

 language: en
 languageLink: /2021/07/perry-frank-lauge-selvascapes/
 ---
-**Perry Frank's new album "Selvascapes" is a collaboration with the Danish ambient producer Lauge.
-The CD was released on 24 July.
-It is a great insider tip for fans of dreamlike soundscapes, drone and beautiful ambient music.**
+**Perry Frank recorded his new album "Selvascapes" in collaboration with the Danish ambient producer Lauge.
+They relased the CD on 24 July.
+It is a great insider tip for fans of dreamlike soundscapes, drones and beautiful ambient music.**

 The self-taught composer Henrik Laugesen aka Lauge, already released eleven albums (among others with Collapsed Texctures) and is part of various collaborations such as Lauge & Baba Gnohm and Sullen Sky.